Morris-Research-Group/BDGE/README.md

 # File by file
 [do_DGE.ipynb] is a notebook doing all Differential Gene Expression analysis discussed in the paper.
 For running DESeq2 and edgeR we are calling R scripts (e.g. 'Do_DGE-DESeq2.R') to carry out the analysis.
 This is where the parameters for the packages are set.

+For bootstrapping experiments we created 100 shuffled data sets consisting of 3, 6, 12, and 20 replicates of the pool of 44/42 which we used for package comparison.
+This was done in [comparison_data.ipynb].

 All code is written in Python 3.10.6, the conda environment export can be found in [environment.yml].